 I met a handsome Norwegian preacher’s son at a church retreat when I was a freshman in high school and married him six years later.
 After 40 years of raising a family and serving in ministry, I have just now caught my breath, looked at myself in the mirror and asked, “What do you have to say?”

 I have a degree in Vocal Music Performance from the University of Wisconsin – LaCrosse.
-I am the wife of a pastor, mom to four grown and married kids, and Nonnie to eight grands.
+I am the wife of a pastor, mom to four grown and married kids, and Nonnie to eleven grands.
 After homeschooling for 12 years I began a career in ministry as the Christian Education Director at my church.
 This has given me the opportunity to write and lead several women’s Bible studies.
 I recently stepped down from my position to make room for serving my family and writing.
 I continue as the music director for the contemporary worship service.
 I love to gather people around my table over a simple meal, look them in the eye and say, “Tell me your story.”

 I am an ISTJ, a guardian, a reformer, a melancholic, an upholder, a golden retriever, and a preserver.
 Although I’m intrigued by personality tests, writing has always been my pathway to finding the truth in both my heart and God’s heart.
 Words swirl in and out of my life in many ways.
 I like to read them, write them, sing them and put them in crossword puzzles.